pablofanx/Ownership-Without-Authority-Is-the-Real-Disruption/README.md

 Tokenomics, or the economic design of a token, influences how a project evolves over time.
 Supply mechanisms, distribution models, and incentives all affect behavior within the ecosystem.
 Poorly designed tokenomics can undermine even the most technically sound projects.

+Interacting with crypto requires a shift in mindset.